 Oil shale is actually the rock marlstone, which contains kerogen, a precursor to oil.
 The kerogen must be heated to more than 750 degrees F to convert it into oil because it was never buried deeply enough for nature to convert the kerogen to oil.

 Oil shale is a domestic energy source with the potential to provide Americans with secure, reliable and affordable energy sources.
 Section 21 of the Mineral Leasing Act of 1920 (30 U.S.C.
 241), authorizes the leasing of federal lands for the development of oil shale.

 The oil shale lands managed by BLM Colorado are part of the largest known concentration of oil shale in the world – the Green River Formation.
 More than 70 percent of the Formation is on public lands in Colorado, Wyoming and Utah.
-In Colorado, the oil shale is found in the Piceance Basin located in western Colorado.
-The U.S. Geological Survey recently (2011) completed an assessment of in-place oil shale resources, regardless of grade, in the Green River Formation.
+Oil shale is found in the Piceance Basin located in western Colorado.
+The U.S. Geological Survey (2011), completed an assessment of in-place oil shale resources, regardless of grade, in the Green River Formation.
 The USGS did not attempt to estimate the amount of oil that is economically recoverable because there has not yet been an economic method developed to recover the oil from Green River Formation oil shale.
 Total in-place resources for southwestern Wyoming, northwestern Colorado, and northeastern Utah are 4.3 trillion barrels.